Avolon IPO values aircraft lessor at up to $1.86 billion

 Leasing is playing an increasingly visible role in the $100 billion-a-year new jetliner market as the industry prepares to double its fleet size in 20 years.

-Companies hope to capitalise on growing interest in aviation from longer-term investors such as insurers and pension funds, who are hoping to boost yields.
+Companies hope to capitalize on growing interest in aviation from longer-term investors such as insurers and pension funds, who are hoping to boost yields.

 LISTED RIVALS